Why Investors Are Eyeing Bio-Techne Corp (TECH): The Key Drivers

 - Momentum rank: 7/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in profitability and growth, and slightly lower yet strong ranks in financial strength, GF Value, and momentum, GuruFocus assigned Bio-Techne Corp the GF Score of 94 out of 100, which signals the highest outperformance potential.
+With a high profitability and growth rank, and a slightly lower but still strong financial strength and momentum rank, GuruFocus assigned Bio-Techne Corp the GF Score of 94 out of 100, which signals the highest outperformance potential.

 Financial Strength Breakdown